Local government by-elections

-Current members of the local government are eligible to fill the vacant position through a by-election.
-The council or regional district board member must resign their current position within 14 days of the local Chief Election Officer’s appointment in order to run in the by-election.
+Anyone meeting the eligibility requirements for a candidate, including current members of the local government, are eligible to fill the vacant position through a by-election.
+The council or regional district board member must resign their current position within 14 days of the Chief Election Officer’s appointment in order to run in the by-election.

-- Use the By-election Date Calculator to determine key by-election dates (XLSX)
+- Use the By-election Date Calculator to determine key by-election dates (XLSX, 99KB)

-- Learn more about general local election administration
+- Learn more about general local elections administration

-- Learn more about the general local election process
+- Learn more about the general local elections process

 A municipality or regional district may choose not to hold a by-election to fill a vacancy if the vacancy occurs after June 1 in the year of a general local election that will fill the vacant office.

-Additionally, a municipal council may also decide that a by-election will not to be held if all the following circumstances apply:
+Additionally, a municipal council may also decide that a by-election will not to be held if all the following circumstances apply, the:

 - Vacancy occurs after January 1 in the year of a general local election that will fill the office